 Additional changes that may affect our business include the expansion of new programs such as Medicare payment for performance initiatives for physicians under the Medicare Access and CHIP Reauthorization Act of 2015, which introduced a merit-based incentive bonus program for Medicare physicians, also referred to as the Quality Payment Program.
-At this time, the full impact of the introduction of the Medicare Quality Payment Program on overall physician reimbursement remains unclear.
+Under the Quality Payment Program, performance data collected each performance year will affect Medicare payments in later years, including potentially reducing payments.